instamatic-dev/instamatic/readme.md

 # Instamatic

 Instamatic is a Python program that is being developed with the aim to automate the collection of electron diffraction data.
-At the core is a Python library for transmission electron microscope experimental control with bindings for the JEOL microscope and interfaces to the gatan/timepix cameras.
+At the core is a Python library for transmission electron microscope experimental control with bindings for the JEOL/FEI microscopes and interfaces to the gatan/timepix/tvips cameras.
 Routines have been implemented for collecting serial electron diffraction (serialED), continuous rotation electron diffraction (cRED), and stepwise rotation electron diffraction (RED) data.

 Some of the methods implemented in Instamatic are described in: